Rose, Montenegro: A Local’s Guide to the Bay’s Best-Kept Secret (2026)

 By Car

 A 30 to 40-minute drive from Tivat or Kotor through the Luštica olive groves.
-Village parking at the top of the hill costs €3 per hour or €15 per day during the summer peak, though access is free during the off-season.
+Village parking at the top of the hill costs €3 per hour during peak season.
+Access is free during the off-season.